quadrate-language/quadrate/docs/docs/docs/stdlib/hex.md

 ### decoded_len

 Get the length of data that would result from decoding a hex string.
-Outputs -1 if the hex string has invalid length (odd).
+Returns -1 if the hex string has invalid length (odd).

 **Signature:** `( hex:str -- len:i64 )`